 Seth DiStefano is the policy outreach director at the West Virginia Center on Budget and Policy.
 A native of Randolph County, WV, Seth is a graduate of Tygarts Valley High School and holds a B.A. in liberal arts and sciences from West Virginia University.
 Seth leads the government affairs work at the Center and is especially passionate about food security, tax justice issues, and building a better future for working families through policy change.
 Email Seth.

 Alex Gallo is the community engagement coordinator at the West Virginia Center on Budget and Policy.
 Alex received a B.S. in Health Science from James Madison University, where she cultivated and deepened her passion for helping people in need.
 Prior to joining the Center, Alex worked with a variety of non-profit advocacy groups helping to build and lead civic engagement, socioeconomic, and environmental justice campaigns.
 Alex is mom to Jack and they love spending time exploring the outdoors with their dog, Gaia.
 Email Alex.

-Sean O’Leary is a Senior Policy Analyst with the West Virginia Center on Budget and Policy.
+Sean O’Leary is the senior policy analyst at the West Virginia Center on Budget and Policy.
 Since joining the Center in 2010, Sean has authored numerous reports on working family issues, economic development, and state and federal budget and tax policy, including annual reports on the state budget and the State of Working West Virginia.
-In 2011, Sean co-authored “The Importance of Federal Earmarks to State Coffers” that appeared in the Journal of Public Budgeting, Accounting & Financial Management.
-Sean also collaborates with West Virginia Kids Count for the annual West Virginia Kids Count Data Book.
+Sean also collaborates with West Virginia Kids Count for the annual West Virginia Kids Count Data Book and serves on the board of directors for the West Virginia Food and Farm Coalition.
 Sean holds a B.A. in political science and economics and a Master of Public Administration from West Virginia University.
 Email Sean.